yonaskolb/Genesis/README.md

 The final path of the file will be based off `path` otherwise `template`.

 ## Stencil Templates
-Each Stencil template will have access to all the options.
-If the template is with an array it will get access to only that item within the array.
-See [Stencil](https://github.com/kylef/Stencil) for more info about tags
+Each Stencil template has all the filters available in [StencilSwiftKit](https://github.com/SwiftGen/StencilSwiftKit), and has access to all the [options](#options).
+See [Stencil](https://github.com/kylef/Stencil) for more info about tags.

+Small example:

 ```
 {% if name %}